caas-team/GoKubeDownscaler/README.md

 <span id="diff-uniform-timestamp">Uniform timestamp</span>:

-- all timestamps are [RFC3339 Timestamps](https://datatracker.ietf.org/doc/html/rfc3339) this is more optimized for golang, more consistent and also used by kubernetes itself
+- all timestamps are [RFC3339 Timestamps](https://datatracker.ietf.org/doc/html/rfc3339) this is more optimized for golang, more consistent and also used by Kubernetes itself
 - backwards compatible: mostly, unless you used a short form of ISO 8601 (`2023-08-12`, `2023-233`) or `2023-W34-1` it should be totally fine to not change anything

 <span id="diff-overlapping-days">Overlapping [relative timespans](#configuration-of-a-relative-timespan) into next day</span>: